• Skip to main content

 Instructions

-Wash the oranges and place in a medium saucepan filled ¾ full with water.
+- Wash 2 large oranges and place in a medium saucepan filled ¾ full with water.
 Bring to a boil then reduce heat to low, cover and simmer for 90 to 120 minutes till the oranges are soft.
 Use a straining spoon to remove the oranges and set aside on a dish to cool.

-Separately, beat eggs in a large bowl.
-To this, add the ground almonds, sugar, baking powder and orange purée and mix together well.
+- Separately, beat 6 medium eggs in a large bowl.
+To this, add 250 g ground almonds, 250 g sugar, 1 teaspoon baking powderthe orange purée and mix together well.

-Grease a 9-inch springform pan with butter and dust lightly with ground almonds.
+- Grease a 9-inch springform pan with butter and dust lightly with 1 tablespoon ground almonds.

 Glaze

-In a small saucepan on medium heat, add the jam and water.
+- In a small saucepan on medium heat, add ½ cup apricot jam and 1 tablespoon water.
 Stir till the jam melts and the becomes like a thick syrup, coating the back of a spoon.
 Remove from heat and cool till warm.
-Brush over cake and allow to cool.
+Brush over cake then set aside to cool.
+Use a small sieve to dust 2 tablespoons confectioner’s sugar over the top (optional) before serving.

 Notes